 Emission sources may be regarded as mobile, stationary, or transitory.
 Every emissions source should be correctly categorized because of the potential ramifications of determining if a facility is a "major source" (defined in a subsequent section -1.4.1 CAA Titles) of air pollutants.
-This Guide is concerned only with emissions from transitory sources likely to be found at a USAF base.
+This Guide is concerned only with emissions from transitory sources likely to be found at a Department of the Air Force (DAF) base.
 For emissions calculation methodologies pertaining to mobile or stationary sources, refer to the latest versions of the Air Emissions Guide for Air Force Mobile Sources or Air Emissions Guide for Air Force Stationary Sources.